Skip to Content

 • The deceased's next-of-kin.

 When you take out a life insurance plan, you should consider writing this into a trust.
+This is an agreement where you ask another person to manage your assets after death.
 There are many advantages to doing this, including a speedier claims process.
+Learn more in this guide about trusts and trustees

 How much does life insurance pay out?

-How much life insurance pays out for individuals can vary a lot.
-It depends on the amount of cover the plan holder asks for.
-It also depends on the type of cover they get.
+The average life insurance payout can vary a lot.
+It depends on the amount of cover the plan holder asks for and the type of cover they get.

-The more the plan holder pays for their premium, the bigger the payout.
-The older you are, the higher your premium may be too.
+Usually, the more the plan holder pays for their premium, the bigger the life insurance payout.
+Older people, or people with pre-existing conditions often have higher premiums.
+But that can mean a bigger payout in the end.
 When you get a life insurance quote, you’ll be told exactly how much the payout will be.

 Does life insurance pay out for natural death?